mikedory/Buzzkiller/README.md

 This is so very, __very__ much a work in progress, but so far, it's fun!

 Usage is pretty straightforward: the script will run a check against the files stored, and it will tell you all about the things it finds.
+It's looking for buzzwords, office jargon-type terms, and weasel words (as defined by Matt as noted above).

 You would run it thusly: